TheresaLui/SelfHelpContent_v2/articles/partnercenter/withholding-tax-credit-form.md

 - Be sure the total amount on the tax credit form matches the totals from the invoices you are submitting.

-- Once you this information ready, create the service request.
+- Once you this information ready, create the service request and be sure to attache the withholding tax credit form and your Withholding Tax Certificate.

 ## **Recommended documents**